dotinto/servecoin/README.md

 # ServeCoin

-To install, you will need to have .NET 8.0 or higher installed.
+To install, you will need to have .NET 8.0 or higher installed.<br />
 Only available for Windows users.

 ## Installation